Jarren Duran Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.83 team ERA ranks eighth among all league pitching staffs.
+- The Guardians have a 3.78 team ERA that ranks seventh across all league pitching staffs.

-- The Guardians allow the fifth-fewest home runs in baseball (59 total, one per game).
+- The Guardians surrender the fourth-fewest home runs in baseball (59 total, one per game).

-- Bibee gets the start for the Guardians, his eighth of the season.
-He is 1-1 with a 3.20 ERA and 40 strikeouts in 39 1/3 innings pitched.
+- Civale (1-1) gets the starting nod for the Guardians in his fourth start of the season.
+He's put together a 2.04 ERA in 17 2/3 innings pitched, with 12 strikeouts.

-- His most recent time out came on Thursday against the Minnesota Twins, when the right-hander tossed five innings, surrendering three earned runs while allowing six hits.
+- In his last time out on Saturday, the righty threw five scoreless innings against the Minnesota Twins while surrendering four hits.

-- The 24-year-old has amassed a 3.20 ERA and 9.2 strikeouts per nine innings across seven games this season, while allowing a batting average of .234 to opposing hitters.
+- The 27-year-old has an ERA of 2.04, with 6.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.